 |King||20" x 36"|

-The Hotel White Goose Down Pillow for Side/Back Sleepers is a traditional pillow shape filled with 80% down and 20% feathers.
+The Hotel White Goose Down Pillow for Side/Back Sleepers is a traditional shape filled with a combination of 80% down and 20% feathers.

 The pillow is manufactured by Hollander Sleep Products and sold through the online retailer eLuxurySupply (also known as ExceptionalSheets).
 The cotton shell is made in China but the rest of the pillow is filled and finished in the USA.

-Fill power is the amount of volume an ounce of down takes up.
-Basically, the higher the fill power, the larger the down cluster.
-The larger cluster, the more air an ounce of down can trap, giving it more insulation and loft overall.
+The fill power of this pillow is 600 – this term is used to help determine the quality (and lifespan) of a down pillow.
+For those who are unfamiliar, fill power is the amount of volume an ounce of down takes up.
+Basically, the higher the fill power, the larger the down cluster and the larger cluster, the more air an ounce of down can trap, giving it more insulation and loft overall.

 - Good down to feather ratio